aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

+Copies data from another style object

+**Remarks**

-Copies data from another style object This method does not copy the name of the style.
+This method does not copy the name of the style.
 If you want to copy the name, please call the following codes after copying style: destStyle.Name = style.Name.

 **Parameters:**
 | Parameter | Type | Description |